AdityaB-11/Pdf_to_presentation_GenAI/README.md

 ## Usage

-1. Place your input PDF files in the `extract` folder.

-2. Run the script:
+1. Run the script:
    ```
-   python txt_to_vba.py
+   python app.py
    ```

-3. The script will generate a VBA file named `create_presentation.vba`.

-4. Open Microsoft PowerPoint and press Alt + F11 to open the VBA editor.

-5. Import the generated `create_presentation.vba` file and run the macro to create your presentation.
+2. You'll be then directed to localhost webui at http://127.0.0.1:5000

+ .

 ## Configuration